rajarathnarmc/SouthernCrossPublicAPI/SouthernCrossPublicAPI/README.md

 06) In the search function member card number field is optional parameter.
 The user having the flexibility to perform the search activity without card number.

+07) The search function working with exact data matching, so if user enter partial policy number or member card number result would be empty.

+08) Web API used attribute routing for manage the user request.

-07) Added swagger api documentation framework to describe the api functionalities.
+9) Added swagger api documentation framework to describe the api functionalities (http://localhost:21743/swagger/index.html).

-08) Added XUnit Test project implimentd few test methodsto verify the API functionalty, but coud't make its workable.
+10) Added XUnit Test project implimentd few test methods to verify the API functionalty.

 ## What we could have improved on